 Download Supreme Court Business Review

-Judson Littleton is a partner in Sullivan & Cromwell’s Litigation Group and co-head of the Firm’s Appellate Practice.
-His diverse practice focuses on Supreme Court and appellate work, complex commercial litigation, and criminal defense and investigations.
-He has represented leading multinational companies and financial institutions, including BP, HSBC, ING Group, JPMorgan Chase, MUFG Bank and Volkswagen.
-He has also represented individuals facing serious allegations in high-profile matters.
-Mr. Littleton was recognized by The National Law Journal as one of its 2019 D.C.
-Rising Stars.
+Judson Littleton is a partner in Sullivan & Cromwell’s Litigation Group and co-head of the Firm’s Supreme Court and Appellate Practice.
+His diverse practice includes complex commercial litigation and criminal defense and investigations.
+He has represented leading multinational companies and financial institutions and has also represented individuals facing serious allegations in high-profile matters.
+Judson was recognized by The National Law Journal as a D.C.
+Rising Star.
+Prior to joining the Firm, he served as a Bristow Fellow in the Office of the Solicitor General at the U.S. Department of Justice.
+He clerked for Chief Justice John G. Roberts Jr. of the U.S. Supreme Court and for Judge A. Raymond Randolph of the U.S. Court of Appeals for the D.C.
+Circuit.Contact Judson

-Julia Malkina is a partner in S&C’s Litigation Group.
-Ms. Malkina represents prominent corporations, financial institutions and individuals in their most complex and high-stakes matters.
-Ms. Malkina’s practice comprises appellate court litigation, trial court litigation and regulatory proceedings in a number of areas, including securities, commodities and criminal law.
+Julia Malkina is a partner in S&C’s Litigation Group and the Firm’s Supreme Court and Appellate Practice, as well as co-lead of S&C’s Securities Litigation Practice.
+Julia represents prominent corporations, financial institutions and individuals in their most complex and high-stakes matters.
+Her practice comprises appellate court litigation, trial court litigation and regulatory proceedings in a number of areas, including securities, commodities and criminal law.
 She was named a 2020 Rising Star by the New York Law Journal for her representations in precedent-setting cases across those areas.
+Prior to joining the Firm, she served as a law clerk to Justices Sandra Day O’Connor (Ret.) and Stephen G. Breyer of the U.S. Supreme Court, a Bristow Fellow in the Office of the Solicitor General at the U.S. Department of Justice and a law clerk to then-Judge Brett M. Kavanaugh of the U.S. Court of Appeals for the D.C.
+Circuit.Contact Julia

-The Litigation Group draws upon S&C’s deep experience in corporate, financial and transactional law, forming integrated teams that handle any related or follow-on matters that arise.
-The Firm manages issues through every stage of the litigation life cycle, before any court, arbitration panel or regulatory agency.
+Our Litigation Group draws upon S&C’s deep experience in corporate, financial and transactional law, forming integrated teams that handle any related or follow-on matters that arise.
+We manage issues through every stage of the litigation life cycle, before any court, arbitration panel or regulatory agency.

 Subscribe to stay current on S&C Insights.